Mass media in Hungary

 Mass media in Hungary includes a variety of online, print, and broadcast formats, such as radio, television, newspapers, and magazines.

 Press freedom

-Press freedom has been declining under prime minister Viktor Orbán.
+According to numerous watchdog groups, press freedom has declined significantly under prime minister Viktor Orbán.
 In 2010, Freedom House's press freedom index ranked Hungary’s media as the world's 40th freest.
-As of 2017, the rank of Hungary’s media had dropped to 87th freest, and Freedom House says it is only "partly free."
+As of 2017, it had dropped to 87th freest, and Freedom House now says it is only "partly free."